bsb4018/activity_proj_data_pipeline/README.md

 A vector of features  is obtained by calculating variables from the time and frequency domain. <br>
-Each record in the dataset consists of -
+Each record in the dataset consists of - <br>
 • Triaxial acceleration from the accelerometer
   (total acceleration) and the estimated body acceleration.<br>
 • Triaxial Angular velocity from the gyroscope.<br>